Compare any two graphics cards:

 Memory BandwidthIn theory, the Radeon VII should be just a bit faster than the GeForce RTX 3080 Ti overall. (explain)

-Texel RateThe GeForce RTX 3080 Ti should be a lot (more or less 30%) more effective at texture filtering than the Radeon VII. (explain)
+Texel RateThe GeForce RTX 3080 Ti is a lot (about 30%) better at AF than the Radeon VII. (explain)

-Pixel RateThe GeForce RTX 3080 Ti will be quite a bit (about 71%) faster with regards to AA than the Radeon VII, and also should be capable of handling higher screen resolutions better. (explain)
+Pixel RateThe GeForce RTX 3080 Ti will be quite a bit (about 71%) more effective at AA than the Radeon VII, and also will be capable of handling higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison